t-rana/todo-list/README.md

 # Things left to implement:
 1. ~~Validation of all request~~
 2. ~~Token refresher~~
+3. Separate out the models from response dto
-3. Proper handling of jwt failures
+4. Proper handling of jwt failures